 Linda Duits (Zeist, 1976) is an independent social scientist specialized in popular culture.
 This means she is interested in the interplay between media, meaning and identity.

-In addition to these commercial activities, Linda conducts academic research.
+In addition to her commercial activities, Linda conducts academic research.
 She is an affiliated researcher with the Institute for Cultural Inquiry (ICON) of Utrecht University and part of the Amsterdam Research Center for Gender and Sexuality (ARC-GS).
 Her work has been published in, amongst others, the European Journal of Women’s Studies and the European Journal of Communication.
-She recently co-edited the Ashgate Research Companion to Fan Cultures (2014).
+She co-edited the Ashgate Research Companion to Fan Cultures (2014).

 Photo credit: Do Not Say Cheese.